allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Prevent peers from voicing their opinions and questions
     * Violate any part of this Code of Conduct
     * Violate the Allegheny honor code in regards to all submitted work
-    * :heavy_exclamation_mark: Fail to complete work in an honest and respectful manner.
+    * Fail to complete work in an honest and respectful manner.

 ### Attendance

 * Acceptable Conduct (A):
   * Members shall
-    * :heavy_exclamation_mark: Shall attend in person class if they are showing no COVID-19 symptoms signs
+    * Attend in-person class if they are showing no COVID-19 symptoms signs
-    * :heavy_exclamation_mark: Effectively communicate to our professor about if you are not able to attend class
+    * Effectively communicate to the professor if they are not able to attend class

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: Coming to class showing COVID-19 symptoms
+    * Come to class showing COVID-19 symptoms
-    * :heavy_exclamation_mark: Expect to get participation credit for not showing up to class without a valid excuse
+    * Expect to receive participation credit for not showing up to class without a valid excuse

 ### Deadlines

 * Acceptable Conduct (A):
   * Members shall
-    * :heavy_exclamation_mark: Best effort to turn everything in by due date.
+    * Give their best effort to turn everything in by due date.
-    * :heavy_exclamation_mark: Talk to the professor ahead of time if problems arise with meeting a due date.
+    * Talk to the professor ahead of time if problems arise with meeting a due date.

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: turn in assignments late without a valid excuse.
+    * Turn in assignments late without a valid excuse.
-    * :heavy_exclamation_mark: Not working with your team's deadline.
+    * Ignore their team's deadlines.

 ### Communication

 * Acceptable Conduct (A):
   * Members shall
-    * :heavy_exclamation_mark: Utilizing slack or email to communicate with our professor about a particular issue.
+    * Utilize Slack or email to communicate with the professor about a particular issue.
-    * :heavy_exclamation_mark: Be respectful when communicating with the professor in class (in-person and online), lab and practical sessions, and during team meetings
+    * Be respectful when communicating with the professor in class (in-person and online), lab and practical sessions, and during team meetings

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: Wait until the last possible moment to explain to the professor about an issue that could have been resolved long ago
+    * Wait until the last possible moment to explain to the professor about an issue that could have been resolved long ago
-    * :heavy_exclamation_mark: Spam the professor with a boat load of emails and slack messages in class (in-person and online), lab and practical sessions, and during team meetings
+    * Spam the professor with a boat load of emails and slack messages in class (in-person and online), lab and practical sessions, and during team meetings

 ## Team Work